These Drop Biscuits are crazy simple and ridiculously good on their own, or take them up a notch with a little slather of butter or honey.

 - Drop dough in 8 equal portions (about 1/3 cup each) an inch apart, onto the prepared baking sheet.

 - Bake for 10-12 minutes until lightly golden.

-- Serve warm with some butter!
+- Serve warm with some butter or honey!